Käte Voelkner: Arrest

 The children learned of their parents death while still in the Hitler Youth camp.
 Hans Voelkner was sent to Eastern Front in 1944 and deserted, caught and was sent to Bergen-Belsen concentration camp.
 He managed to survive the war.
 Henry Voelkner, still a child was sent to a SS children's home.

 Voelkner was never provided a proper funeral.
 Instead her body suffered the indignity of being sent to the anatomist Hermann Stieve for medical research.
 Voelkner was one of 182 Red Orchestra people killed in Plötzensee Prison that had their bodies sent to Stieve.
-Of the 182 people, only one buriel location is known and that is Mildred Harnack.
+Of the 182 people, only one burial location is known and that is Mildred Harnack.